ebuganik/CAN-USB-adapter-with-RPi/README.md

 ```
 **Note:** Keywords enclosed in angle brackets (<>) should be replaced with appropriate values for your network configuration.
 This ensures that Raspberry Pi has a static IP address and can properly route traffic through the specified router and DNS server.
 In this particular case ROUTERIP and DNSIP were set to USB to Ethernet Adapter IP address, NETWORK to `eth0` and Raspberry Pi's STATICIP was assigned to the first IP address in the ROUTERIP network.

 To use the CAN interface on the Raspberry Pi platform it is necessary to provide an appropriate hardware module that is connected to one of the interfaces offered by this platform.
 This project assignment involves designing the module using MCP2515 CAN controller and the MCP2551 CAN transceiver, which enable the connection of a microcontroller to the CAN network via the interface.
+Considering the Raspberry Pi’s support for multiple interfaces, the SPI interface can be utilized to connect with the MCP2515 and establish targeted connection.

 The MCP2515 CAN controller is already supported in the *Linux* operating system through a driver module.
 To ensure this module loads at system startup on the Raspberry Pi platform, it is necessary to modify the system's hardware configuration by specifying the appropriate parameters in the `/boot/config.txt` file.
 Therefore, this file should be edited using following command:
 ```